WE ARE HERE TO LISTEN

 Do you need someone to talk to?

-Counseling services are available to individuals of all ages who have experienced sexual violence, as well as their families, friends and allies.
+Counseling services are available to individuals of all ages who have experienced sexual violence, as well as their families, friends, and allies.
 Counseling is available immediately after an assault or at any later date.
-We also facilitate support groups and Art4Empowerment workshops.

 Free, confidential counseling is available for you at The Women’s Center for our Rape Crisis Services and Domestic Violence/Shelter Programs.
 Our counseling approach will help you to cope with your feelings privately and help you to manage the emotional and physical impact of the crime committed against you to help you regain a sense of control over your life.

 Sexual violence and domestic violence are extremely traumatizing.
 The experience and the emotional scars associated with this abuse often outlasts the physical impact.
 Survivors have a high risk of developing post-traumatic stress disorder, substance abuse problems, or stress-related mental health conditions.
 Survivors can have upsetting memories, flashbacks, fear, or a sense of danger that they cannot overcome.
 They can feel numb or disconnected from the rest of the world.
 Learning to cope with this residual emotional pain and fear is essential to the healing process.